gibranoderenz/kantin-kejujuran-sea/README.md

 1. Install React project dependencies

-In the root directory of the project (kantin-kejujuran-sea), run the following commands:
+Close the terminal, and open a terminal again in the root directory of the project (kantin-kejujuran-sea).
+Next, run the following commands to install the React dependencies needed for this project:

 <pre>cd frontend
 npm install</pre>